4817 Butler Road Glyndon, MD 21071

 Contact Baltimore Dental Co.
 If You Have a Dental Emergency

-Dr. Leah Romay provides emergency dentistry in Glyndon, MD for her patients.
-If you suspect you’re dealing with a dental emergency, contact Baltimore Dental Co. today at 410.833.4664.
+Dr. Leah Romay provides emergency dentistry in Glyndon, MD, for her patients.
+If you suspect you’re dealing with a dental emergency, contact Baltimore Dental Co. at 410.833.4664.
 Our office treats patients of all ages.
-We are here to help you and will schedule you for our earliest available appointment.
+We are here to help you and will schedule an appointment as soon as we are available.